Kelly Stewart: Counsellor & Psychotherapist (MA, UKCP, MBACP)

 I work with individuals (not couples) long-term and short-term.
 Sessions last 50 minutes and are usually weekly, although twice weekly is also possible.

 Where I practise

 I live in a quiet residential area, a seven minute-walk from Mitcham Eastfields station.
 Free, off street parking is close by.

-I work very close to Clapham South tube station.
-My room is based on the premises of an Anglican Church (Ascension Balham Hill).
-My practice is not connected to the church and the room is external to the actual church building.
+I work a five minute-walk from Clapham South tube.
+My practice is based on the premises of an Anglican Church (Ascension Balham) and is not connected to the church.

 I firmly believe that within each of us lies innate potential beyond our imagination.
 But life can throw things at us that block us.
 Deciding to train as a therapist was a significant step for me.
 It's an utter privilege to work with individuals to unpack and explore their struggles at depths that most non-therapeutic relationships rarely reach.